Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ##### Initial test run

 The analysis will run every tests it was given.
 If a test fails, the analysis stops and inform the user that they should fix the tests.
-To avoid this, check the [red test filter](*@redTestFilters@*).%TODO
+To avoid this, check the red tests filter (*@redTestFilter@*).

 ##### Coverage analysis